Bill Tarmey: Departure from Coronation Street

 In April 2006, when he turned 65, Tarmey announced he was thinking of retiring, which prompted letters of protest from fans.
 In 2009, he wanted to leave his role in Coronation Street due to his multiple health problems, which included severe breathing problems.
 The show's producers, however, persuaded him to stay until the 50th anniversary, in December of the following year.
 News of his departure was announced on 9 April 2010.
 Commenting, he said, "I've had the most amazing 30 years playing Jack.
 Because of him I've made fantastic friends and travelled all over the world.
 I'll be sorry to say goodbye".
 Tarmey's departure was pushed forward to 8 November 2010 episode because of his declining health; in this episode Jack died asleep in his chair in a manner similar to the death of Vera (although Jack had a storyline illness).
 Tarmey was the second longest serving male actor in the show.

 In a March 2011 interview with Nigel Pivaro, Tarmey revealed he also had to leave the series because his son Carl had been diagnosed with a brain tumour in 2009.

 Personal life

 In 1955, he met his future wife Ali in the local youth club.
-The couple married in 1962, and had two children: Carl (1966–2019) and Sara (born 1970).
+The couple married in 1962 and had two children.